 Information architecture is perhaps a proto-content strategy skill set.
 In the earlier days of the web, information architecture was the skill set that dealt with all the content on the site from a user experience point of view.
-It answered questions like:

 Today, information architecture is a skill set that content strategists and UX practitioners use to structure websites, intranets, extranets, e-commerce sites, and other information products.
-It considers questions like:

 The practice can be applied to many areas in corporations and organisations.
 This article will mainly focus on information structures within websites and intranets for content-heavy websites.

 When designing websites and intranets, information architecture touches a number of deliverables in the discovery and design process.
-While there can be many variations of the deliverables, in general information architecture produces:
+While there can be many variations of the deliverables, in general, information architecture produces:

 Information architecture can also lead or have input into: